Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

     mkdir .BBS
     cd .BBS

-    # Use vi (included in Rtools and Cygwin) to create the id_rsa file
+    # Use vi (from Cygwin) to create the id_rsa file (copy/paste its content
-    # (copy/paste its content from another builder e.g. malbec1 or tokay1).
+    # from another builder e.g. malbec1 or tokay1).

     chmod 400 id_rsa